sensu/sensu-docs/content/sensu-go/5.2/_index.md

 ---
 title: "Sensu Go"
 description: "Sensu is the open source monitoring event pipeline built to reduce operator burden and meet the challenges of monitoring hybrid-cloud and ephemeral infrastructures.
-For commercial support, LDAP integration, and support for industry-standard tools, check out Sensu Enterprise."
+For enterprise-class features and support for Sensu Go, try Sensu Enterprise."
 weight: -100
 menu: "sensu-go-5.2"
 version: "5.2"